Alterbute: Editing Intrinsic Attributes of Objects in Images: Experiments

 \subsection{Comparisons}

-\textbf{Baselines.} To our knowledge, \methodName is the first published method to enable edits over \textit{any} object's intrinsic attributes.
-Since no prior work fully addresses this task, we compare against both general-purpose and attribute-specific editors: FlowEdit~\cite{kulikov2024flowedit}, InstructPix2Pix~\cite{brooks2023instructpix2pix}, OmniGen~\cite{xiao2024omnigen}, UltraEdit~\cite{zhao2024ultraedit}, Diptych~\cite{diptych}, as well as MaterialFusion~\cite{garifullin2025materialfusion} (material) and MimicBrush~\cite{mimicbrush} (texture).
+\paragraph{Baselines.} We compare against both general-purpose and attribute-specific editors: FlowEdit~\cite{kulikov2024flowedit}, InstructPix2Pix~\cite{brooks2023instructpix2pix}, OmniGen~\cite{xiao2024omnigen}, UltraEdit~\cite{zhao2024ultraedit}, Diptych~\cite{diptych}, as well as MaterialFusion~\cite{garifullin2025materialfusion} (material) and MimicBrush~\cite{mimicbrush} (texture).
 Existing colorization methods target a different problem and lack fine object-level control.
-All baselines were run with publicly available code and recommended settings; details are in the SM.
+There are some proprietary systems that have the ability to perform intrinsic manipulations with comparable results to ours, but they lack published papers.
+We focus our evaluation on open, academic baselines.
+See \cref{sec:appendix_baselines} for more details.

-\textbf{Qualitative evaluation.} \cref{fig:qualitative} compares \methodName with general-purpose image-to-image editing methods.
+\paragraph{Qualitative evaluation.} \cref{fig:qualitative} compares \methodName with general-purpose image-to-image editing methods.
 The leftmost columns show the input image and the target intrinsic attribute specified as a text prompt.
 As shown, \methodName successfully modifies the specified intrinsic attribute while preserving both the object's identity and the surrounding scene.
 In contrast, other methods often struggle to preserve identity or accurately apply the requested edit.
-Notably, \methodName is the only method capable of identity-preserving object reshaping (see SM for more examples). \cref{fig:qualitative_specific} shows comparisons with attribute-specific editors. \methodName consistently achieves better identity preservation and produces high-quality edits across all intrinsic attribute types.
+Notably, \methodName is the only method capable of identity-preserving object reshaping. \cref{fig:qualitative_specific} shows comparisons with attribute-specific editors. \methodName consistently achieves better identity preservation and produces high-quality edits across all intrinsic attribute types.
 Unlike the attribute-specific methods, which are limited to modifying a single attribute type, \methodName supports editing \textit{any} intrinsic attribute within a single unified model.